justinmahar/react-sub-unsub/README.md

       return () => resizeObserver.unobserve(targetElement);
     });

-    // You can access all unsub functions directly, if you'd like console.log(`There are ${subscriptions.unsubs.length} subscriptions!`);
+    // You can access all unsub functions directly via `subscriptions.unsubs` console.log(`There are ${subscriptions.unsubs.length} subscriptions!`);

-    // Unsubscribe all with one easy call! return () => subscriptions.unsubscribeAll();
+    // Unsubscribe all listeners with one easy call! return () => subscriptions.unsubscribeAll();
   }, []);